Lissy93/dashy/README.md

 ## Support 🙋‍♀️

+> For general discussions, the [Discussions Board](https://github.com/Lissy93/dashy/discussions) is now active!

 If you've found a bug, or something that isn't working as you'd expect, please raise an issue, so that it can be resolved.
 Similarly, if you're having trouble getting things up and running, feel free to ask a question.
 Feature requests and feedback are also welcome, as it helps Dashy improve.

 - [Raise a Bug 🐛](https://github.com/Lissy93/dashy/issues/new?assignees=Lissy93&labels=%F0%9F%90%9B+Bug&template=bug-report---.md&title=%5BBUG%5D)
 - [Submit a Feature Request 🦄](https://github.com/Lissy93/dashy/issues/new?assignees=Lissy93&labels=%F0%9F%A6%84+Feature+Request&template=feature-request---.md&title=%5BFEATURE_REQUEST%5D)
 - [Ask a Question 🤷‍♀️](https://github.com/Lissy93/dashy/issues/new?assignees=Lissy93&labels=%F0%9F%A4%B7%E2%80%8D%E2%99%82%EF%B8%8F+Question&template=question------.md&title=%5BQUESTION%5D)
 - [Share Feedback 🌈](https://github.com/Lissy93/dashy/issues/new?assignees=&labels=%F0%9F%8C%88+Feedback&template=share-feedback---.md&title=%5BFEEDBACK%5D)

-For general questions about any of the technologies used, you should search the [web](https://duckduckgo.com), or open a question on [StackOverflow](https://stackoverflow.com/questions/)
+For more general questions about any of the technologies used, [StackOverflow](https://stackoverflow.com/questions/) may be more helpful first port of info

- If you need to get in touch securely with the author me, you can send any messages to me at:
+ If you need to get in touch securely with the author (me, Alicia Sykes), drop me a message at:
 - **Email**: `alicia at omg dot lol`
 - **Public Key** [`0688 F8D3 4587 D954 E9E5  1FB8 FEDB 68F5 5C02 83A7`](https://keybase.io/aliciasykes/pgp_keys.asc?fingerprint=0688f8d34587d954e9e51fb8fedb68f55c0283a7)